bahrmichael/bahrmichael.github.io/_posts/2021-09-01-dynamodb-partial-recovery.md

 ![Update Parameter](https://bahr.dev/pictures/ddb-recovery-parameters-update.png)

-Your code should now reject requests before trying to let them write to DynamoDB.
+Your application should now reject requests before trying to let them write to DynamoDB.

-When you want to lift the read-only mode at the application leve, you need to change this parameter back to your default value (e.g. `none`).
+When you want to lift the read-only mode at the application level, you need to change this parameter back to your default value (e.g. `none`).

 **Update The IAM Roles**

-We'll assume that you have an existing IAM role for your application, with a policy that allows both read and write your DynamoDB table.
+We'll assume that you have an existing IAM role for your application, with a policy that allows writes to your DynamoDB table.

 To remove write access, we'll attach an additional `Deny` policy to your application's role.
 [IAM first looks at `Deny` policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic.html).
-If we have both an `Allow` and a `Deny` for a given operation, it will be rejected.
+If we have both an `Allow` and a `Deny` for an operation, it will be rejected.

 Create the `Deny` policy if you haven't done so yet.
 If you're in a rush, you can also go the application's role, and create an inline policy.